CaptainProton42/captainproton42.github.io/resume.md

 <div class="header">
 <div>TESSA</div><div>2019</div>
 </div>
 TESSA is short for *The Expanse Solar System Astrometrics* and a web application I created for GMing the *The Expanse* pen-and-paper RPG.
-It displays a map of the solar system based on orbital data from NASA JPL's HORIZONS system and allows the game master to plot routes between different planets and settings of *The Expanse*.
+It displays a map of the solar system based on orbital data I extracted from NASA JPL's HORIZONS system and allows the game master to plot routes between different planets and settings of *The Expanse*.
 <div class="footing">
 <div>Languages: JavaScript</div>
 <div>Project link: <a href="https://github.com/CaptainProton42/TESSA">https://github.com/CaptainProton42/TESSA</a></div>